 The test ended up showing that I had mild gastritis.
 I was told to just keep up with my meds.
 After a few months of taking the meds I began to have a lot of bloating.
 If I ate a large meal it could take me hours to feel normal again….even up to seven hours.
 If I had a large dinner I would sometimes be unable to sleep to two or three in the morning due to the bloating.
 At the time, I figured this was just a result of my GIRD.
 This was problematic enough that I talked to my doctor about it.
 This time he gave me a stomach emptying exam where I had to drink some kind of radioactive liquid which they would follow as it passed through my gut.

 All told I was on Prilosec and Zantac for 4 years.
 I had off and on hoarseness, and bloating throughout this period.
 Since I have quit taking Prilosec, I no longer experience this excessive bloating.
 If I eat a large meal now, I am back to normal within a few hours.
 I also have less hoarseness and throat problems since I stopped taking the drugs.

-Looking back, I feel like I most likely never suffered from acid reflux, or at least never severe reflux.
+Looking back, I feel like I most likely never suffered from acid reflux, or at least not chronic reflux.
 It seems to me that the meds actually caused more symptoms for me.
 It’s as if taking acid reflux drugs gave me acid reflux symptoms making me dependent on the PPI meds.

 Since quitting, I have had heartburn one time, after gobbling down a very greasy burrito.
 That’s it.

-According to Consumer reports, new FDA research shows that long term use of Prilosec, Zantac and other reflux drugs in certain categories can make it hard for the body to absorb calcium.
+Recently, acording to Consumer reports, new FDA research showed that long term use of Prilosec, Zantac and other reflux drugs in certain categories can make it hard for the body to absorb calcium.
 This may lead to an increase in osteoporosis and make it easier to break bones.
 I am hoping that these effects are reversible, in the meantime, my “All Cheese Diet” should help replenish my calcium levels.

 Seriously though, there are a lot of good diet books specifically for Acid Reflux sufferers.
 Here is a selection.